 When Andrew's parents came over, I was determined that they should get as good an idea of the piece as possibe, so as Andrew played the work to his parents on the piano, I sang the soprano line.
 His Dad, Frank, then Head of Orchestral Studies at the Conservatoire, was, amazingly, impressed by my singing, and recommended that I should sing in the first performance with the Birmingham Conservatoire Chorus.

 I loved going along to the rehearsals, directed by Damian Cranmer.
 The choir were extremely taken with the work.
 There was a real buzz as we approached the premiere.
 Everyone knew that this was going to be something special.

 John Mitchinson, tenor soloist, the choir and the orchestra gave a flawless performance.
 The audience reaction was rapturous.
 Andrew had to keep coming on to take bows.
 This performance was so perfect that it was made into an LP record, which sold like hot cakes.

-By popular request a second performance was given in the Adrian Boult Hall by the same musicians and also one in Birmingham Cathedral by the Birmingham Festival Choral Society, at which Andrew had people queuing up for his signature on their LPs.
+By popular request a second performance was given in the Adrian Boult Hall by the same musicians and also one in Birmingham Cathedral by the Birmingham Festival Choral Society, directed by Jeremy Patterson, at which Andrew had people queuing up for his signature on their LPs.